ckadluba/AzureDevOpsTools/README.md

 # Usage

 1. In Azure DevOps UI create a PAT token in Azure DevOps that has the permissions __Code: read__, __Identity: read__ and __Security: manage__ in your project.
-1. Create the environment variable `RemoveAzureGitRepoWritePermissions_PAT` containing the PAT token.
+1. Create the environment variable `AzureGitRepoPermissionTools_PAT` containing the PAT token.
 1. Get the organisation, project name and repository name from the Azure DevOps UI.
 1. Run the script to remove all [write permissions](#write-permissions) from the repository.
    ```powershell